 WORKS ON PAPER

-Common household objects are drawn in shilouette.
-The simple, but familiar shapes become personal icons, charms, or
+The simple, but familiar shapes of these common household products become personal icons, charms, or emblems to

-emblems to everyday life.
-The fingerprints and smudges happen naturally in the process of making the drawings, personalizing
+everyday life.
+Fingerprints and smudges happen naturally in the process of making the drawings, personalizing these

-these “mass-produced” products and the text is open to interpretation, further blurring the line between the objects, how they
+“mass-produced” products.
+The text is open to interpretation, further blurring the line between the objects, how they

 are used and our connections to everyday goods.